Turkey–United States relations: Iraq (Terrorism)

 In September 1998, Masoud Barzani and Jalal Talabani signed the US-mediated Washington Agreement and established a formal peace treaty.
 In the agreement, the parties agreed to share revenue, share power, and deny the use of northern Iraq to the PKK.
 President Bill Clinton signed the Iraq Liberation Act into law, providing for military assistance to Iraqi opposition groups, which included the PUK and KDP.

-The United States' use of Turkish military installations during the bombing of Iraq in 1991 led to anti-war demonstrations in several Turkish cities, and sporadic attacks on United States facilities in 1992 and 1993.

-Clinton administration (1993–2001)

-In January 1995, a consensus had emerged by among Turkey's political elite that the country's security depended on remaining a strategic ally of the United States.
-For that reason, both the Demirel and Çiller governments made efforts to cultivate relations with the administrations of presidents George H. W. Bush and Bill Clinton.
+PKK insurgency waned following Second Army moved to the border of Syria which was followed by PKK leader's expulsion from Syria and the U.S.-assisted 1999 capture and subsequent trial and conviction.

-Syria (terrorism)
+Syria (Terrorism, Adana Agreement)

-Syria has been on the U.S. list of state sponsors of terrorism since the list's inception in 1979 and deems it to be a “safe haven” for terrorists.
 Turkey condemned Syria for supporting the Kurdistan Workers' Party (PKK), which is listed as a terrorist organization internationally by a number of states and organizations.

-The Turkish government openly threatened Syria over its support for the PKK.
-Turkey claimed that Syria employed former Schutzstaffel officer Alois Brunner to train militants.
-Turkey and Syria nearly engaged in war when Turkey threatened military action if Syria continued to shelter Abdullah Öcalan in Damascus, his long-time safe haven. Öcalan was the leader and one of the founding members of the PKK.
+Turkey and Syria nearly engaged in war (a narrowly averted conflict) when Turkey threatened military action if Syria continued to shelter Abdullah Öcalan in Damascus, his long-time safe haven. Öcalan was the leader and one of the founding members of the PKK.
 As a result, the Syrian government forced Öcalan to leave the country, who was captured in Kenya on February 15, 1999, while being transferred from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, in an operation by the National Intelligence Organization (MIT) with the help of the CIA.

+The Adana Agreement signed between Turkey and Syria regarding the terrorism originating (mainly PKK) from Syria to Turkey.
+This agreement will be a contentious issue between U.S. and Ankara later, as Turkey will not use the powers in the agreement to move into Syria militarily against the ISIS.
+The Syrian government will also declare that it felt no longer bound by the agreement.

+Iran (Natural gas)

+On the morning of January 24, 1993, Uğur Mumcu was killed by a C-4 plastic bomb.
+The assassination was initially connected by the investigation to Iran.
+It was claimed that Iran's Ministry of Intelligence employed the Hezbollah to carry out the assassination.
+Against the negative public opinion on Iran, the Tabriz–Ankara pipeline was a priority to the 54th government of Turkey.
+In 1996, PM Erbakan visited Tehran for the pipeline project which Iran's cooperation against PKK was part of the negotiations.
+This visit perceived as a snub to Iran and Libya Sanctions Act.
+R. Nicholas Burns said: 'We have made very clear to the Turkish government that Iran is a state that should be isolated.
+We think that business-as-usual relations with Iran are not wise.'